Theme from A Summer Place: Percy Faith version

-"Theme From A Summer Place" remains the longest-running number one instrumental in the history of the Hot 100.
-Billboard ranked Faith's version as the Number One song for 1960.
-The Faith version reached number 2 in the UK Singles Chart, spending 31 weeks on the chart, and it was also a number 1 hit in Italy under the title "Scandalo Al Sole."
+"Theme from A Summer Place" remains the longest-running number one instrumental in the history of the Hot 100.
+Billboard ranked Faith's version as the number one song for 1960.
+The Faith version reached number 2 on the UK Singles Chart, spending 31 weeks on the chart, and it was also a number 1 hit in Italy under the title "Scandalo al sole".

 Faith won a Grammy Award for Record of the Year in 1961 for his recording.
 This was the first movie theme and the first instrumental to win a Record of the Year Grammy.
+In 2000, the song was inducted into the Grammy Hall of Fame.

-Faith re-recorded the song twice: first, in 1969, as a female choral version, then, in 1976, as a disco version titled "Summer Place '76."
+Faith re-recorded the song twice: first, in 1969, as a female choral version, then, in 1976, as a disco version titled "Summer Place '76".

 As reported by Casey Kasem on the American Top 40 broadcast of 25 September 1976, "Theme from A Summer Place" is the biggest hit on the American charts by a Canadian artist.

-In 2008 Faith's original version was ranked at number 18 on Billboard's top 100 songs during the first 50 years of the Hot 100 chart.
+In 2008, Faith's original version was ranked at number 18 on Billboard's top 100 songs during the first 50 years of the Hot 100 chart.
 The Billboard Book of Number One Hits called it "the most successful instrumental single of the rock era."